By Andrew Jason & Erica Rapp

 Kilstone Brewing has a packed schedule.
 Listed are a few of the events we thought you need to attend.

-- Super Awesome Funtime Game Nite: Kilstone Brewing typically hosts a weekly game night every Friday at 7 p.m.
+- Super Awesome Funtime Game Nite: Kilstone Brewing typically hosts a game night every other Thursday at 7 p.m.

 - Live Music: Keep an eye on Kilstone Brewing’s page, facebook.com/KilstoneBrewing,for announcements of live music performance.